Hospitals Transformation Programme

 Improved emergency care services will be delivered from a specialist modern Emergency Department, that will have the right staff and facilities and be the right size for our population needs, at the Royal Shrewsbury Hospital.
 People with the most serious life or limb-threatening conditions (strokes, sepsis, internal bleeding, severe chest infection, and many patients with trauma) will be taken by ambulance to this centre.
 With the development of improved and enhanced urgent care centres our emergency medicine teams will be able to concentrate on these most serious of our patients in a department that is the right size for what we need.
 For all emergency and urgent patients, we hope there will be shorter waiting times and reduced ambulance handover delays.
 Shorter ambulance waiting times will also be supported by having the right number of beds available for our patients who are admitted.

-The new Emergency Medicine and Urgent Care Centres will not have the cramped environment many of our patients have come to see as the norm.
+The new Emergency Medicine and Urgent Treatment Centres will not have the cramped environment many of our patients have come to see as the norm.
 We will make the most of new technology to improve care for patients.

 For the most serious injuries (road crashes with major trauma and heart attacks) patients will continue to go to the larger regional hospital sites in Stoke-on-Trent or Birmingham.